 A parent can apply for a school place.
-The John Milton Academy Trust reserves the right to carry out necessary checks as to the legal guardianship of an adult making an application for admission for a child whether as an in-year admission or as part of the normal admissions round.
+We reserve the right to carry out necessary checks as to the legal guardianship of an adult making an application for admission for a child whether as an in-year admission or as part of the normal admissions round.
 It is recognised that this can relate to safeguarding issues and is therefore of the highest priority.